The Micro Maxi Deluxe is a quality, near-legendary, scooter that dominates two different niches in the scooter market.

 Performance & handling (how does it truly ride?)

 The Micro Maxi handles very well.
 It rides smoothly and the lean-to-steer mechanism is responsive while offering a reassuring amount of resistance.

 With two front wheels and a ‘wide double’ back wheel, the Maxi is a very stable scooter that is very easy to balance on while stationary or in motion.
 For general sidewalk surfing, this scooter is perfect.
 It handles safely and doesn’t offer any surprises.

 If your child wants a speedy, fast-turning, ride for a race around the local skate park, then they’ll be better off with a 2-wheel scooter such as the Micro Sprite.

 Our 8-year-old tester prefers 2-wheel scooters.
 While testing she went from a 2-wheel scooter to the 3-wheel Maxi and actually fell off because she was attempting tight turns that the Maxi is incapable of.
 Here’s what she had to say:

 “I didn’t like it beacause is doesn’t steer as well as the ones with two wheels.
 It would be okay for the path in the park, but not uphill, downhill [the skate park].” – 8-year-old tester

 “Little” Batten who owns both the 3-wheel Maxi and a 2-wheel Sprite, much prefers the stable and easily balanced Maxi.
 She chooses it every time.

 “The Maxi is BRILLIANT!
-It is easy to maneuver – really smooth to ride; it folds easily; you can change the handlebar height in a second; we love the accessories like the water bottle that we pop on the front… there’s nothing I don’t like about it.” – Mama Batten
+It is easy to maneuver – really smooth to ride; it folds easily; you can change the handlebar height in a second; we love the accessories like the water bottle that we pop on the front… there’s nothing we don’t like about it.” – Mama Batten

 So you can see that two 8-year-olds can have totally different preferences here.
 You need to know (or guess) what your kid’s riding style will be.

 Compared: Micro Maxi vs Micro Mini